 - Wordtracker Keyword Suggestion Tool

-A portfolio illustrating your work is invaluable to being taken seriously as a digital marketing freelancer.
+A portfolio illustrating your work is also invaluable to being taken seriously as a digital marketing freelancer.
 As you get started, you might consider taking on pro-bono or low-priced projects to acquire the experience and build up an impressive portfolio.

 Another great way to build up your portfolio and brand is to take up blogging on your site.
 It's a relevant skill to digital marketing, and you can get started quickly without having to source any clients.
 You can illustrate your writing style, familiarity with the industry and practices, and values to prospective clients.